 (left) Entrance from Piazza Mattei; (right) windows on the rear part of the building

 Palazzo Costaguti was built for the Patrizi in the second half of the XVIth century, but it was renovated in the following century by the Costaguti, a family of Genoese bankers, who bought it in 1578.
 It still belongs to this family (now Afan de Rivera Costaguti).
 Its main entrance was in Via della Reginella; it is a large building with some windows overlooking Tempietto del Carmelo.

 Detail of the portal in Via della Reginella with a typical laughing mask

 In 1823 Via della Reginella became part of the Jewish Ghetto and the Costaguti closed the entrance to their palace from that street.

 (left) Courtyard with fragments of XVIth century graffito decoration; (right) main staircase

 The palace was called Palazzo Patrizi a S. Caterina (it is located opposite the church) in order to distinguish it from Palazzo Patrizi a S. Luigi dei Francesi.
 It was built in the XVIth century and it was acquired by the Patrizi in 1626.
+They had also a villa outside Porta Pia.
 On its right side there are some ancient columns: they belonged to a medieval porch which was subsequently incorporated into the palace.
 This explanation applies to most of the columns which are visible in the walls of many palaces and houses.
 In the Middle Ages there were many porches in Rome, made with columns taken from the Roman temples.
 They all disappeared during the XVIth and XVIIth century with the exception of those being part of a church.